eleazarbr/laraveldaily-minicrm/README.md

 # Laravel Daily - MiniCRM using Admin BSB

 [AdminBSB](https://github.com/gurayyarar/AdminBSBMaterialDesign) is a free admin panel that is based on Bootstrap 3.x with Material Design.

-Also recorded a **YouTube video** about [how to install AdminBSB](https://www.youtube.com/watch?v=-cmCydc2YFc) apart in your projects using Laravel mix.
+Check out this video to see [how to install AdminBSB](https://www.youtube.com/watch?v=-cmCydc2YFc) in a standalone project using Laravel mix.

 #### Table of contents
 - [About](#about)